sytabaresa/kingly/README.md

   - ~~at least one transition out of the initial control state must be configured~~
   - ~~of all guards for such transitions, if any, at least one must be fulfilled to enable a transition away from the initial control state~~
-- there is exactly one initial transition, with unambiguous target state, with only effect to determine the initial control state for the machine
+- there is exactly one initial transition, with unambiguous target state, whose only effect is to determine the starting control state for the machine
   - there is no guard on that transition
   - the action on that transition is the *identity* action

 #### Semantical contracts
-- the machine cannot block on receiving an input
+- A transition evaluation must end
   - eventless transitions must progress the state machine
     - at least one guard must be fulfilled, otherwise we would remain forever in the same state
+  - eventless self-transitions are forbidden (while theoretically possible, the feature is of little practical value, though being a possible source of ambiguity or infinite loops)
-  - eventless self-transitions must modify the extended state
+  - ~~eventless self-transitions must modify the extended state~~
-    - lest we loop forever (a real blocking infinite loop)
+    - ~~lest we loop forever (a real blocking infinite loop)~~
-    - note that there is not really a strong rationale for eventless self-transition, I recommend just staying away from it.
+    - ~~note that there is not really a strong rationale for eventless self-transition, I recommend just staying away from it~~
 - the machine is deterministic and unambiguous
   - **NOTE TO SELF**: absolutely enforce that contract
   - to a (from, event) couple, there can only correspond one row in the `transitions` array of the